Saskatchewan

 Jason Paul Thorn, 48, has a criminal history of sexual offences, and he has a history of reoffending, according to police.
 (Regina Police Service)

-Jason Paul Thorn, 48, has a criminal history of sexual offences and a history of reoffending, Regina police said in a Wednesday news release.
+Jason Paul Thorn, 48, has a criminal history of sexual offences and a history of reoffending, according to police.

-Police said their latest attempts to contact him have been unsuccessful and a warrant has been issued for his arrest.
+On April 16, police warned the public that their latest attempts to contact Thorn had been unsuccessful and a warrant had been issued for his arrest.

 ABOUT THE AUTHOR